Posted on: 20-05-2025 Written by: Editorial staff Reading time: 2 minutes

-Toll: what should you pay attention to when going on holiday?
+Toll: what to pay attention to when going on holiday?

-Toll: what should you pay attention to when going on holiday?
+Toll: what to pay attention to when going on holiday?

-The Netherlands does not have a vignette, toll box or toll for motorways for travelling with a camper.
-Neither does Germany.
+The Netherlands does not have a vignette, toll box or toll for motorways for traveling with a camper.
+Germany doesn't either.
 But if you want to go further, you have to be careful.
 The rules differ from country to country, even within the EU.

-Austria has a motorway vignette for campers up to 3,5 tonnes technical maximum mass (F1 registration certificate).
-There is a GO-Box for heavy campers.
+Austria has an Autobahn vignette for campers up to 3.5 tons technical maximum mass (F1 registration certificate).
+For heavy campers there is a GO-Box.
 Also fill in the environmental class correctly.
 If it goes wrong: fine.
-There is no "but".
+There is no “but”.

-Italy works with toll gates.
-Not manned and barrier up?
-Inquire, because the bill with fine will come anyway.
+Italy works with toll booths.
+Unmanned and barrier up?
+Inquire, because the bill with a fine will come anyway.
 You will pay.

 To Hungary?
 On motorways (no toll booths) an e-vignette is required, for heavy campers a toll box.
 Slovakia arranges it digitally.
-It does not matter how heavy your camper is.
-In the Czech Republic a vignette is required and for heavier campers a toll box.
+It doesn't matter how heavy your camper is.
+In the Czech Republic a vignette is required and for heavier motorhomes a toll box.
 Is the trip to France, Spain or Portugal?
-In those EU countries you pay for motorways, but beware: sections without toll booths ("péage en flux libre") must be paid within 72 hours with toll badge or otherwise.
-For Switzerland the toll can be arranged online.
-The bill from Norway comes automatically, but pre-registration is cheaper.
+In those EU countries you pay for motorways, but beware: sections without toll booths (“péage en flux libre”) must be paid within 72 hours with a toll badge or otherwise.
+For Switzerland, the toll can be arranged online.
+The bill from Norway comes automatically, but registering in advance is cheaper.

-There are cabinets available to make it easier, but not for all countries and often not suitable for heavy campers.
+There are devices for sale to make it easier, but not for all countries and often not suitable for heavy campers.

-Traveling through Europe without tolls or boxes is possible, but it costs more time, km and fuel.
-In Switzerland, a heavy camper must be paid for every day in the country.
+Traveling through Europe without a toll or box is possible, but it costs more time, kilometers and fuel.
+In Switzerland, a heavy camper must pay for each day in the country.

 www.dusuwilteencamper.nl